OpenWhere/git-lesson/README.md

 # Updating Slides
 If you find you have become the person in charge of the Git Crash Course contained herein, you may be interested in updating the slides.
-The slides are written in markdown, and you can compile them to HTML with [biggie](https://github.com/tmcw/biggie).
+The crash course slides are written in markdown, and you can compile them to HTML with [biggie](https://github.com/tmcw/biggie).

 1. Install biggie:
 ```